nxtexploit/blog/_posts/2025-10-21-how-i-managed-to-check-anyones-sbi-bank-balance-using-just-a-phone-number.md

 Hello Bug Hunters,

 Hope your bounties💸 are treating you well.
 Recently, I opened a bank account with SBI (I usually prefer private banks, but needed this for specific reasons).
-Like many government banks, they pushed additional services — insurance and a demat account.
+Like many government banks, they pushed additional add-ons — insurance and a demat account.
 Not knowing these weren't mandatory, I declined insurance but agreed to open a demat account.

 The next day, I received my credentials via email and logged into my demat account.
 While exploring the platform, I noticed an interesting feature.
 Although I typically avoid testing assets that don't offer rewards (no money, no bugs), I figured this would only take 5 minutes to test.

-In this writeup, I'll disclose a critical security flaw I discovered in SBI Bank's system that allowed me to check anyone's bank account balance using just their phone number and account number. (doesn't need to have a demat account)
+In this write-up, I'll disclose a critical security flaw I discovered in SBI Bank's system that allowed me to check anyone's bank account balance using just their phone number and account number. (doesn't need to have a demat account)